-Director Watt has observed that FHFA has been placed in an unprecedented role as conservator and regulator and, when it engages in supervisory activities, it does so "with a deliberate distance between FHFA and the Enterprises."
-As FHFA recognizes, effective supervision of the entities it regulates is fundamental to ensuring their safety and soundness.
-Within FHFA, the Division of Federal Home Loan Bank Regulation is responsible for supervision of the FHLBanks and the Division of Enterprise Regulation is responsible for supervision of the Enterprises.
+As FHFA has recognized, effective supervision of the entities it regulates is fundamental to ensuring their safety and soundness.
+Within FHFA, the Division of Federal Home Loan Bank Regulation is responsible for supervision of the FHLBanks and the Division of Enterprise Regulation (DER) is responsible for supervision of the Enterprises.
 FHFA's supervisory activities include designing a comprehensive, risk-based supervisory strategy (examination planning), conducting on-site examinations (examination execution), and monitoring remediation of deficiencies identified during examinations (oversight).
 FHFA has repeatedly stated that effective supervision of the FHLBanks and the Enterprises is critical to ensuring their safety and soundness, and we have determined that FHFA's administration of its supervision responsibilities continues to be a critical risk.

-FHFA consistently maintains that its supervisory authority over its regulated entities "is virtually identical to - and clearly modeled on - Federal bank regulators' supervision of banks."
 According to FHFA, "Congress virtually duplicated the examination regime applicable to banks when it designed the examination regime" for the Enterprises and FHLBanks.
-FHFA must conduct annual examinations of the financial condition of the Enterprises and FHLBanks; the FHFA Director has substantially the same authority as the bank regulators; and FHFA examiners have the same authority as examiners employed by the Federal Reserve Banks.
+FHFA must conduct annual examinations of the financial condition of the regulated entities; and the FHFA Director has substantially the same authority as the bank regulators.

-Like the Office of the Comptroller of the Currency (OCC), the Federal Reserve Board of Governors (FRB), and the Federal Deposit Insurance Corporation (FDIC), FHFA conducts safety and soundness examinations of its regulated entities, reports on the findings and conclusions of those examinations in annual reports of examinations, and, when necessary, issues findings identifying deficiencies.
-FHFA's governing statute, the Federal Housing Enterprises Financial Safety and Soundness Act of 1992 (as amended), grants the FHFA Director authority to use examiners from the OCC, FRB, or the FDIC to conduct FHFA's examinations and requires the Director to set compensation levels for FHFA staff that are comparable with other federal financial regulators.
-A federal court acknowledged that Congress granted FHFA the exact same powers as bank regulators and observed that Congress intended FHFA's regulatory framework to mirror the banking regulatory framework.
+Like the Office of the Comptroller of the Currency (OCC), the Board of Governors of the Federal Reserve System (FRB), and the Federal Deposit Insurance Corporation (FDIC), FHFA conducts safety and soundness examinations of its regulated entities, reports on the findings and conclusions of those examinations in annual reports of examinations, and, when necessary, issues findings identifying deficiencies.
+FHFA's governing statute, the Federal Housing Enterprises Financial Safety and Soundness Act of 1992, as amended, also grants the FHFA Director authority to use examiners from the OCC, FRB, or FDIC to conduct FHFA's examinations and requires the Director to set compensation levels for FHFA staff that are comparable with other federal financial regulators.
+14

-Based on our assessments of different elements of DER's supervision program, we identified four recurring themes: (1) FHFA lacks adequate assurance that DER's supervisory resources are devoted to examining the highest risks of the Enterprises; (2) many supervisory standards and guidance issued by FHFA and DER lack the rigor of those issued by other federal financial regulators; (3) the flexible and less prescriptive nature of many requirements and guidance promulgated by FHFA and DER has resulted in inconsistent supervisory practices; and (4) where clear requirements and guidance for specific elements of DER's supervisory program exist, DER examiners-in-charge and examiners have not consistently followed them.
-Without prompt and robust Agency attention to address the shortcomings, we have cautioned that safe and sound operation of the Enterprises cannot be assumed from FHFA's current supervisory program.
-In the coming year, we will continue to assess the rigor of different elements of FHFA's supervisory programs.
-We will also continue to review whether FHFA has implemented prior recommendations to strengthen its supervisory programs and assess the adequacy of those remedial measures.
+Based on our assessments of different elements of DER's supervision program, we identified four recurring themes and reported them in a December 2016 roll-up report: (1) FHFA lacks adequate assurance that DER's supervisory resources are devoted to examining the highest risks of the Enterprises; (2) many supervisory standards and guidance issued by FHFA and DER lack the rigor of those issued by other federal financial regulators; (3) the flexible and less prescriptive nature of many requirements and guidance promulgated by FHFA and DER has resulted in inconsistent supervisory practices; and (4) where clear requirements and guidance for specific elements of DER's supervisory program exist, DER examiners-in-charge and examiners have not consistently followed them.15 Without prompt and robust Agency attention to address the shortcomings, we have cautioned that safe and sound operation of the Enterprises cannot be assumed from FHFA's current supervisory program.